pyskinas/eecs-assignments/README.md

 Some of the code provided in the couse website does not work for this assignment.

+## Assignments 5 - Image Captioning with RNNs and Transformer Model for Simple Arithmetic Operations
+_Transformer part of assignmnet is incomplete due to external errors._
+In this assignment, you will implement two different attention-based models, RNN and Transformers.
+The goals of this assignment are:
+- Understand and implement recurrent neural networks
+- See how recurrent neural networks can be used for image captioning
+- Understand how to augment recurrent neural networks with attention
+- Understand and implement different building blocks of the Transformer model
+- Use the Transformer model on a toy dataset

-## Assignments 5 and 6 - To Be Completed By 31st January
+## Assignment 6 - To Be Completed By 31st January